Degrees Offered

 - Ashley Coker-Cranney - Ph.D.
 (West Virginia University)

-Sport, Exercise, and Performance Psychology - Thadeu Gasparetto - Ph.D.
+Sport, Exercise, and Performance Psychology, Sport and Performance Psychology - Thadeu Gasparetto - Ph.D.
 (University of Vigo)

 Teaching associate professor